openebs/velero-plugin/README.md

 Heptio Ark is a utility to back up and restore your Kubernetes resource and persistent volumes.

-To do backup/restore of OpenEBS CStor volumes through ark utility, you need to install and configure OpenEBS ark-plugin.
+To do backup/restore of OpenEBS CStor volumes through Ark utility, you need to install and configure OpenEBS ark-plugin.

+## Prerequisite for ark-plugin
+Specific version of Heptio Ark needs to be installed as per the [compatibility matrix](#Compatibility-matrix) with OpenEBS versions.

+For installation steps of Heptio Ark, visit https://heptio.github.io/velero.

+For installation steps of OpenEBS, visit https://github.com/openebs/openebs/releases.

 ## Installation of ark-plugin
 Run the following command to install OpenEBS ark-plugin

-`ark plugin add openebs/ark-plugin:0.9.0`
+`ark plugin add openebs/ark-plugin:ci`

-This command will add an init container to ark deployment to install the OpenEBS ark-plugin.
+This command will add an init container to Ark deployment to install the OpenEBS ark-plugin.

-## Taking backup of CStor volume data through the ark
+## Taking backup of CStor volume data through the Ark
 To take a backup of CStor volume through ark, configure `VolumeSnapshotLocation` with provider `cstor-blockstore`.
 Sample yaml file for volumesnapshotlocation can be found at `example/06-ark-volumesnapshotlocation.yaml`.

 ```